Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 In addition, there is a historical fact that proves the existence of a natural self-cleaning mechanism for earwax.

-Anatomy of the outer ear
+Anatomy of the external ear

 The outer ear has two anatomical structures: